 Subtopics in this article:

-But first, a Reason to Question Some of the Recent Research Findings
+But First, a Reason to Question Some of the Recent Research Findings

-Carcinogens in Coffee
+Carcinogens in Coffee?

 Coffee's Antioxidant Content and It's Bitter Taste

-The Real Reason Coffee Possesses Health Benefits
+The Real Reason Coffee May Possess Health Benefits

 Bitter Herbs and Bile Production